AnujPancholi/ts-jadsl/README.md

 ##### Parameters:

-- `initArray: T[]` (optional): Array of elements with which the stack will be initialized (insertion of each element performed in order)
+- `initArray: T[]` (optional): Array of elements with which the stack will be initialized (insertion of each element performed in reverse order)

 ##### Methods: